Case study no. 04

 With real signal from her doctors, we put the whole offer on the table.
 One cohort.
 One price.
 No order bump.
 No upsell.
 No downsell.
 When a buyer landed on her page, she was forcing a yes-or-no decision against the cheaper competitor, every time.

-I walked her through the Offer Sketch, the same nine-component view I use with every founder.
+I walked her through the Offer Map, the same ten-part view I use with everyone I coach.
 Tiers.
 Order bumps.
 Upsells.
 Downsells.
 Bonuses.
 Surprises.
 Tessa hadn’t been thinking about her business in those terms.
 Almost no one does until they see it laid out.

 We designed a silver, gold, and platinum tier system priced around real doctor situations rather than arbitrary labels.
 We added an order bump at checkout in the form of an interview-question pack.
 We built upsells for higher-touch coaching and downsells for doctors who weren’t ready for the full cohort.